theima/ein/README.md

 }
 ```

 In order to use a `trigger map` send in an `ActionMaps` when creating the node.
-ActionMaps is a container that holds the action map and a trigger map .
+ActionMaps is a container that holds the action map and a trigger map.

 ```typescript
 const node: Node<Example> = create({